 In 2001, Berty moved to New York City where he first worked at Tribeca Grill and then at Montrachet, where he became a sous chef.
 Four years later, he was offered a job at a restaurant in Barcelona, where he spent a little less than a year before returning to New York where he worked a number of restaurant jobs, including executive sous chef at Blue Water Grill and executive chef at Isabella’s.

 In the summer of 2016, Berty moved to Austin, Texas.
-He noticed a lack of Middle Eastern food in the city when he decided to open his food truck, Hummus Among Us, which opened to rave reviews.
-From there, he opened TLV in 2019.
+He noticed a lack of Middle Eastern food in the city and decided to open food truck Hummus Among Us, which opened to rave reviews.
+From there, he opened joined forces with the Emmer & Rye Hospitality Group and opened TLV in 2019.